abhirathod95/travel-blog/src/blog/travel/2018-07-09/Istanbul.md

 featuredImage: "../../../images/Turkey/Istanbul_6.jpg"
 ---

-I was in Istanbul for a short two days, but I was still able to see a lot of the European side of the city, which was pretty sweet.
+I was in Istanbul, Turkey for a short two days, but I was still able to see a lot of the European side of the city, which was pretty sweet.
 Here's a short and sweet article of all the best experiences I had in Istanbul!

 ***************************************************
 #### **Blue Mosque**